CISSP certification – The ultimate guide [updated 2021]

-Cybersecurity is a huge consideration in today’s world due to the ongoing rise of cyber threats, in-house security breaches, phishing attempts and other forms of hacking.
+Cybersecurity is a huge consideration in today’s world due to the ongoing rise of cyberthreats, in-house security breaches, phishing attempts and other forms of hacking.
 The demand for experienced cybersecurity professionals is at an all-time high and will only continue to grow as the gap between supply and demand increases.
-One of the best ways to get into one of these coveted positions is by becoming a Certified Information Systems Security Professional (CISSP).
+One of the best ways to get into one of these coveted positions is by becoming a Certified Information Systems Security Professional (CISSP) with a credential that (ISC)² believes can distinguish you as a globally respected security leader.

-A CISSP certification validates your cybersecurity knowledge and skills in key areas are up to date.
-It shows you have a deep knowledge and understanding of not just existing threats, but emerging ones, as well as ways to prevent those threats from affecting an organization.
+A CISSP certification validates that your cybersecurity knowledge and skills in key areas are up to date.
+It shows you have deep knowledge and understanding of not just existing security threats, but also emerging ones, as well as the skills needed to secure an organization’s critical assets.

-According to (ISC)2, it is a “vendor-neutral credential for those with proven deep technical and managerial competence, skills, experience and credibility to design, engineer, implement and manage their overall information security program to protect organizations from growing sophisticated attacks.”
+In fact, according to the certifications page of the official (ISC)² website, this vendor-neutral credential is for professionals with proven deep technical and managerial competence, skills, experience and credibility to design, engineer, implement and manage an organization’s overall security posture.

 - Security and risk management